MinkaiXu/GeoDiff/README.md

 We provide the checkpoints of two trained models, i.e., `qm9_default` and `drugs_default` in the [[google drive folder]](https://drive.google.com/drive/folders/1b0kNBtck9VNrLRZxg6mckyVUpJA5rBHh?usp=sharing).
 Note that, please put the checkpoints `*.pt` into paths like `${log}/${model}/checkpoints/`, and also put corresponding configuration file `*.yml` into the upper level directory `${log}/${model}/`.

+<font color="red">Attention</font>: if you want to use pretrained models, please use the code at the [`pretrain`](https://github.com/MinkaiXu/GeoDiff/tree/pretrain) branch, which is the vanilla codebase for reproducing the results with our pretrained models.
+We recently notice some issue of the codebase and update it, making the `main` branch not compatible well with the previous checkpoints.

 You can generate conformations for entire or part of test sets by:

 ```bash